-Penn State graduate students are invited to attend a science communications workshop on October 4.
+Penn State graduate students are invited to attend a science communication workshop.
 Learn how to make your research accessible to the media, policymakers, and the public.

 Learn how to become part of the conversation, including word choice, narrow/broad focuses, being one small part of a larger topic.
-This hands-on workshop will offer a comprehensive walk-through of COMPASS's most fundamental communication tool.
+This hands-on workshop offers a comprehensive walk-through of COMPASS's most fundamental communication tool.

 Interested graduate students can register on the Graduate Student Registration page.

-The Institutes of Energy and the Environment and the Edna Bennett Pierce Prevention Research Center present a behind-the-scenes look at the changing world of journalism.
+The Institutes of Energy and the Environment and COMPASS present a behind-the-scenes look at the changing world of journalism.

 Leading journalists will discuss how the media is changing and what it means for communicating science to the public and policymakers.
 They will share their personal perspectives on how to get your stories told and what makes a good science story, and “dos and don’ts” of dealing with journalists.

 A Q&A and reception will follow the plenary.
 Please join us for this interactive event, which is free and open to the public.